-Dr. Nutter teaches courses in accounting and taxation in the undergraduate, MBA, and Executive MBA programs.
+Ms. Nutter teaches courses in accounting and taxation in the undergraduate, MBA, and Executive MBA programs.
 She has received several teaching awards for Outstanding Faculty Member from George Mason’s Executive MBA Program.
 She has developed executive education courses for numerous governmental agencies and companies, including Oracle Corporation, General Dynamics, Time Warner, Sallie Mae, and Lee Technologies.
 She has led global residencies for graduate students to Singapore, Vietnam, China, Germany, and the Czech Republic.

-Dr. Nutter currently serves on the AACSB Accounting Accreditation Committee, as president-elect with the Accounting Program Leadership Group of the American Accounting Association, and on the board of the Virginia Society of CPAs Educational Foundation.
+Ms. Nutter currently serves on the AACSB Accounting Accreditation Committee, as president-elect with the Accounting Program Leadership Group of the American Accounting Association, and on the board of the Virginia Society of CPAs Educational Foundation.

 Rose Pascarell is Vice President for University Life at George Mason.
 She has held several leadership positions in the university as Associate Vice President for University Life, Associate Dean for Campus Life, and Associate Director of the Women’s Studies Research and Resource Center.
 Ms. Pascarell’s leadership work in University Life has focused on increasing student engagement and academic success, and the building of just communities.

 Ms. Pascarell has worked on campus climate and multicultural/diversity issues for the last fifteen years.
 Her teaching and workshops focus on race, class, gender, sexuality, and the formation of just community through the examination of difference.